AVerteC/c-asgn0/README_asgn2.md

 If it has an error opening the file and gets a file descriptor of `-1`, it checks the errno value and:
 * It can send `404 Not Found` when `errno == 2`
 * It can send `403 Forbidden` when `errno == 13`
-  Then, it uses fstat() to get the file size of the resource file and calls get_send_ok() which sends a HTTP 200 response with a content length header with the file's length to the client.
-  It then uses cat() to send the contents of the resource file to the client.
+Then it uses fstat() to get the file size of the resource file and calls get_send_ok() which sends a HTTP 200 response with a `Content-Length` header field with the file's length to the client. handle_get() uses cat() to send the contents of the resource file to the client.

 <p align="right">(<a href="#top">back to top</a>)</p>